pigpigyyy/Yuescript/README.md

-# MoonPlus
+# YueScript

 |macOS|Linux|Windows|
 |:---:|:---:|:-----:|
 |![CI](https://github.com/pigpigyyy/MoonPlus/workflows/build-test/badge.svg)|![CI](https://github.com/pigpigyyy/MoonPlus/workflows/build-test/badge.svg)|[![Build status](https://ci.appveyor.com/api/projects/status/4nbkye9mx9b3bf83/branch/master?svg=true)](https://ci.appveyor.com/project/pigpigyyy/moonplus/branch/master)|

-MoonPlus is a compiler with features from [Moonscript language](https://github.com/leafo/moonscript) 0.5.0 and adopting new features to make Moonscript more up to date.
+Yuescript is a Moonscript dialect.
+It is derived from [Moonscript language](https://github.com/leafo/moonscript) 0.5.0 and continuously adopting new features to be more up to date.

+Moonscript is a language that compiles to Lua.
 Since original Moonscript has been used to write web framework [lapis](https://github.com/leafo/lapis) and run a few business web sites like [itch.io](https://itch.io) and [streak.club](https://streak.club) with some large code bases.
 The original language is getting too hard to adopt new features for those may break the stablility for existing applications.

-So MoonPlus is a new code base for pushing the language to go forward and being a playground to try introducing new language syntax or programing paradigms to make Moonscript language more expressive and productive.
+So Yuescript is a new code base for pushing the language to go forward and being a playground to try introducing new language syntax or programing paradigms to make Moonscript language more expressive and productive.